Isaak Faesch

-Isaak Faesch, also known as Isaac Fäsch (born September 4, 1687, in Basel; died October 13, 1758, in Willemstad on Curaçao), was a Swiss merchant, slave trader, officer in foreign service, and governor of the Dutch colonies of St. Eustatius and Curaçao.
+Isaak Faesch, also known as Isaac Fäsch (4 September 1687 – 13 October 1758), was a Swiss merchant, slave trader, mercenary, and colonial administrator for the Dutch West India Company.
+He served as governor of Sint Eustatius, Saba and Sint Maarten from 1737 to 1740 and of Curaçao and Dependencies from 1740 until his death.

 Life

-Isaak Faesch came from the wealthy and noble Faesch family.
-He was the youngest of ten children of Johann Jacob Faesch, a town clerk, member of the Key Guild, and deputy of churches and schools (born August 30, 1638, in Basel; died May 16, 1706, in the same city), and his wife Ursula (born March 28, 1647, in Basel; died September 2, 1708), daughter of Basel mayor Andreas Burckhardt (1604–1667).
+Faesch was born on 4 September 1687 in Basel into the patrician Faesch family.
+He was the youngest of ten children of Johann Jacob Faesch, a town clerk, member of the Key Guild, and deputy of churches and schools (born 30 August 1638, in Basel; died 16 May 1706, in the same city), and his wife Ursula (born 28 March 1647, in Basel; died 2 September 1708), daughter of Basel mayor Andreas Burckhardt (1604–1667).
 His great-grandfather was the mayor of Basel, Johann Rudolf Faesch (1572–1659), and his brother-in-law was the later mayor of Basel, Andreas Burckhardt (1652–1731).

 He married Eleonora Martin in Basel, with the ceremony conducted remotely from Curaçao.
-After completing a commercial apprenticeship, Faesch rose through the ranks during the War of the Spanish Succession as an officer in foreign service under Marshal Louis-François de Boufflers in France and as aide-de-camp to Prince Eugene of Savoy in Austria, and later in Dutch service, achieving the rank of major.
+After completing a commercial apprenticeship, Faesch began a career as a mercenary during the War of the Spanish Succession; he served under Marshal Louis-François de Boufflers in France and as aide-de-camp to Prince Eugene of Savoy in Austria, and later entered Dutch service, achieving the rank of major.
 He resigned in 1713 after the Peace of Utrecht and joined his brother Johann Rudolf Faesch's (died 1718) trading company in Amsterdam, which was involved in overseas trade with the West Indies.
 After his brother's death, he continued to run the trading company with his brother's widow, Johanna (née Sprenger).
 The company went bankrupt in 1720 during the South Sea and Mississippi speculative bubbles, and Isaak Faesch was forced to flee.
 His claims for debts totaling over 2 million guilders against the Frankfurt banking house of Johann Martin de Ron (1645–1722) were largely dismissed.